 Image credit: Marcy Miniano

-The National Museum of Modern and Contemporary Art actually has four locations around South Korea, but the one in Jongno district (otherwise called MMCA Seoul) is the newest.
-It’s by far one of the more underrated Seoul attractions, and it actually used to be the Defense Security Command compound.
+The National Museum of Modern and Contemporary Art actually has four locations around South Korea, but the one in Jongno-gu (otherwise called MMCA Seoul) is the newest.
+It’s by far one of the more underrated places to visit during your five days in Seoul.
+Oh, and here’s a fun fact: It used to be the Defense Security Command compound!

 Image credit: Marcy Miniano